ARI Documentation

 ari-skill-ideasurvey, generate_ideasLLM ✷

-ari-skill-webweb_search, fetch_url, search_arxiv, search_semantic_scholar, collect_references_iterativePartial LLM △
+ari-skill-webweb_search, fetch_url, search_arxiv, search_papers, collect_references_iterative, list_uploaded_files, read_uploaded_filePartial LLM △

-ari-skill-memoryadd_memory, search_memory, get_node_memory, clear_node_memoryDeterministic
+ari-skill-memoryadd_memory, search_memory, get_node_memory, clear_node_memory, get_experiment_contextLetta-backed △

 ari-skill-plotgenerate_figures, generate_figures_llmLLM ✷